Cat With An Adorably Judgmental Look Because Of His Injuries Is Looking For His New Forever Home

 “We have struggled to find a home for poor Lawrence despite him being such a friendly and loving cat,” Georgina Holding, fostering and rehoming coordinator at the RSPCA’s Friern Barnet branch, said in a press release.

-People at the shelter are still feeling hopeful that Lawrence's new owner would show up soon.
-It's disheartening to see animals like Lawrence left feeling hopeless and seeing all the other animals get adopted, but we're crossing fingers that someone will finally show up and fall in love at the sight of him, judgmental look and all.
+People at the shelter are still feeling hopeful that Lawrence's new owner will show up soon.
+It's disheartening to see animals like Lawrence left feeling hopeless while watching all the other animals get adopted, but we're crossing our fingers that someone will finally show up and fall in love at the sight of him, judgmental look and all.

 Currently, Lawrence is living under a foster family's care, playing with the kids.